zammad/zammad-org/src/en/documentation/use/advanced-features.md

 Assuming you are in the overviews or in the detail search page, you can bulk edit tickets in 2 _ways_:

-- Use the **Bulk Action** button in the top right corner and change/add attributes by using the fields in the flyout
+- Use the **Bulk Action** button in the top right corner and change/add attributes by using the fields in the side panel
 - Drag the tickets with the mouse to invoke the bulk action overlay and drop them on the desired action

 To bulk edit tickets in either way, you have to select them before.
 Do so by clicking the checkbox on the left side of